 Training for Postdoctoral Fellows

 MWRI prepares postdoctoral fellows for independent and productive careers as research scientists by providing them with the environment necessary for an intensive experience in medical research education.
-Post-doctoral trainees participate in highly focused research projects that impact one of a number of problems related to reproductive biology, reproductive development, and the health of women and their infants.
-Postdoctoral education is an important element within the scholarly activity at MWRI and the University of Pittsburgh.
-To date, MWRI has successfully trained more than 53 postdoctoral fellows.
+Post-doctoral trainees participate in highly focused research projects that impact a number of problems related to reproductive biology, reproductive development, and the health of women and infants.
+Postdoctoral education is an important element to scholarly activity at MWRI and the University of Pittsburgh.
+MWRI has successfully trained more than 53 postdoctoral fellows to date.

 The training goals of the MWRI Postdoctoral Fellowship include: